-Fig. 1.9 Big hall of German Federal Mail in Munich built 1965-1969.
+Fig. 1.9 Big hall of German Federal Mail in Munich, built 1965-1969.
 Length 124 m, height 31 m, width of the arch 146 m

-In the field of inorganic binding materials, modern furnaces produce temperatures sufficiently high for the production of cement.
-In 1843, W. Aspdin achieves a patent for the production of Portland Cement a mixture of limestone and clay burnt at a temperature of 1,400°C. Soon reinforced concrete becomes the dominating building material with the means of which engineers build huge bridges and wide halls with any inside supports (see Fig. 1.9).
-In the era of concrete natural stone is restricted to a subordinate use as façade tile.
-Every year innumerable stone blocks are cut to thousands of square meters of uniform façade claddings.
+In the field of inorganic binding materials, modern furnaces produced temperatures sufficiently high for the production of cement.
+In 1843, W. Aspdin achieved a patent for the production of Portland Cement, a mixture of limestone and clay burnt at a temperature of 1,400 °C. Soon, reinforced concrete would become the dominant building material, with the means of which engineers built huge bridges and wide halls with no inside supports (see Fig. 1.9).
+In this era of concrete, natural stone is restricted to a subordinate use as façade tile.
+Every year, innumerable stone blocks are cut into thousands of square meters of uniform façade claddings.
 Traditional stone mason techniques are no longer required.
-A several thousand years old craftsmanship is under risk to vanish.
+A several-thousand-year-old craft is at the risk of vanishing.